 Is this the creation of a new company or is the buyer merging EI with an existing business?
 The new company is a new entity, comprising the transferred assets.
 All employees of the transferring business units will continue to be employees of the new company.

 Can I post out for another Enron position?
 One of the main reasons this opportunity was so appealing to the buyer is because of the tremendous intellectual capital in Enron’s international asset development business.
 The existing management team and workforce is a critical element of this transaction.
-As a result, employees of Enron are not eligible to post out for any Enron positions.
+As a result, employees of Enron India ,APACHI, CALME, ESA, Enron Wind and EGEP are not eligible to post out for any Enron positions.

 What are my options if I don’t want to work for the new company?
 The creation of this new company creates a unique opportunity to grow the business to new levels, and the high talent of our workforce is paramount to EI’s future success.
 If anyone chooses not to continue his or her employment with the new company, it would constitute a voluntary termination.